joshbegley/nyt-latest/previous.md

 `Mookie Betts said of his World Series ring collection: “It’s time to fill the hand all the way up, baby."`\
 https://nytimes.com/athletic/6775113/2025/11/03/dodgers-parade-world-series-three-peat/

-**Vogue Eats Teen Vogue**\
+**Vogue Absorbs Teen Vogue**\
-`Vogue.com is absorbing Teen Vogue’s website, further eroding the sister publication’s operations as an independent brand.`\
+`Teen Vogue’s website is folding into Vogue.com, further eroding the sister publication’s presence as an independent brand.`\
 https://nytimes.com/2025/11/03/style/teen-vogue-website-conde-nast.html

 **Man Shot by ICE Was Not Trying to Run Over Agent, Lawyers Say**\